springernature/frontend-toolkits/README.md

-[!WARNING] This is a warning about newer version of Elements that does not use toolkits
+[!WARNING] This is a warning about newer version of Elements 2

 # Frontend Toolkits